In your routine eye exam, one thing that your eye doctor continuously checks is your intraocular pressure.

 Glaucoma vision loss occurs when the eye pressure is too high for the specific individual and damages the optic nerve.
 Any resulting damage can not be reversed.

 Peripheral (lateral) vision is usually affected first.
-Changes in vision can be so gradual that they are not noticed until a large loss of vision has already occurred.
+Vision changes can be so gradual that they are overlooked until a significant vision loss has already occurred.

-There is no specific level of high eye pressure that definitely leads to glaucoma; On the contrary, there is no lower level of intraocular pressure that completely eliminates a person’s risk of developing glaucoma.
+There is no specific level of high eye pressure that leads to glaucoma; On the contrary, there is no lower level of intraocular stress that eliminates a person’s risk of developing glaucoma.

 Glaucoma does not hurt, and you may have it for years without noticing any change in your vision.
 Therefore, controlling high eye pressure can help you detect it early.